mouseroot/GustyApp/Readme.md

 ## Whats included?

 ### Models
-You have 2 Models, User and Profile
+You have 3 Models, User, Profile and Settings

 #### User model
 - username